Enrolment for Year 1 BA Ancient and Medieval History

 - HS1104: Modern Wales (20 credits), which confronts questions of national identity as they apply to modern Wales, considering issues such as the impact of industrialisation on Welsh society and economy, the effects of internal migration and immigration on linguistic and national identity, and the development of Wales' reputation for political radicalism.

 - HS1105: Making of the Modern World (20 credits), which is designed to serve as an introduction to the modern and contemporary periods of world history between c.
 1750 and c.
 1970.
 It explores the main political, economic, social and cultural factors that have shaped the modern world.

 - HS1106: Early Modern England and Wales (20 credits), which introduces you to early modern English and Welsh history through a comparative approach which allows you to explore the differences and similarities between different social and cultural groups within both Wales and England, as well as between national groups.

 - HS1107: History in Practice (20 credits) provides you with the skills necessary to study history at undergraduate level through a series of case studies ranging from medieval slavery to Nazi Germany to uses of history in the media today.

 Third subject: 40 credits.
 You can choose from any subject in the Faculty of Humanities and Social Sciences.
-The subjects available are listed in the Humanities and Social Studies Year 1 Enrolment and Subject Guide.
+The subjects available are listed in the Humanities and Social Studies Year 1 Enrolment Information.
 It may be possible to take additional History modules — your Personal Tutor will be able to advise you about this.
 Note that you will have to check for timetable clashes, that some subjects have specific entrance requirements, and that some have restricted numbers of places.
 Ancient History is in Timetable Group D, and the History modules are in Timetable Groups B (HS1101, HS1105 and HS1107) and G (HS1104 and HS1106).
 You will not be able to take any other subject in the same group, as the classes will clash with classes in History or Ancient History.